francescadal/express-generator-routes/README.md

 ## How Does Routing Compare with Rails?

-Defining routes in Express is pretty straightforward.
+Defining routes in express is pretty straightforward.
 Here's how we might take our app and define some basic routes.
 Note, we're just sending back strings to the client for these examples.
 These strings should serve (no pun) to compare express routes to Rails routes.

 ```javascript
 app.get('/people', function(req, res){